iainmerrick/tactical-voting/README.md

 ## How it works

-The design is a bit eccentric and messy—I'm more of a C++ programmer, and just wanted to get something up quickly rather than taking the time to learn all the latest JS best practices!

 First, note this is a completely static website.
 I wanted to be able to serve it from GitHub and I wanted people to be able to fork it easily.
 Some things could be done more smoothly if there were a server-side component, but there isn't.

 Raw election data lives in the `data` directory.
 These files come directly, unedited, from the UK's [Electoral Commission](http://www.electoralcommission.org.uk/our-work/our-research/electoral-data).
 The `data/election_csv_to_json.js` script tidies up this raw data (for example, collapsing all the minor parties into a single "Other" column) and converts it into a simple JSON format.